Jinn-T/Jinn-T/README.md

 I’m currently training as a full stack developer at Nology.

-Feel free to drop me a message: [LinkedIn - Jinn Tsang](https://www.linkedin.com/in/jinnt/)
+Feel free to drop me a message - [LinkedIn - Jinn Tsang](https://www.linkedin.com/in/jinnt/)

 <!--
 **Jinn-T/Jinn-T** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.